ctsanders1/css-html-prettify/README.md

 # Requisites

 - [Python 3.6+](https://www.python.org "Python Homepage")

-- BeautifulSoup 4+.
+**Optional:**

-- Anglerfish.
+- BeautifulSoup 4+ (for HTML5 Prettify, without BeautifulSoup it works but only strict XHTML can be processed)

 # Example